JKANG94/WarpGAN-Tensorflow/README.md

 --------------------------------------------------------------------------------
 This repository provides the tensorflow implementation of the following paper:<br/>
-The GAN that Warped: Semantic Attribute Editing with Unpaired Data Garoe Dorta Sara Vicente Neill D.F.
+The GAN that Warped: Semantic Attribute Editing with Unpaired Data<br/>
+<a href='https://garoe.github.io/Sara' target='_blank'>Garoe Dorta</a> Vicente Neill D.F.
 Campbell Ivor J.A.
 Simpson

 ## Requirements
 * Tensorflow 1.8